-A solid data architecture built on a modern data warehouse enables sponsored companies to remain adaptive and scalable, easing the process of adding new data sources and dashboards, as well as operating centers and functional areas without accruing unnecessary technical debt and creating more noise than signal.
+A solid data architecture built on a data lake enables sponsored companies to remain adaptive and scalable, easing the process of adding new data sources and dashboards, as well as operating centers and functional areas without accruing unnecessary technical debt and creating more noise than signal.

 On the other hand, when data integration is mismanaged, companies can end up with more complexity which defeats the economies of scale they are seeking through acquisition.

 Data is an integral part of the acquisition diligence process for private equity firms and platform companies.
 With a buy-and-build strategy, data continues to emerge as a primary factor in assessing the viability of bolt-on deals.

 Data diligence, however, is still a largely overlooked component of IT diligence.
 This is surprising as digital transformation is increasingly noted as a value creation vector.
 Nevertheless, and as noted by EY, many organizations in the private equity arena do not prioritize data and business intelligence in practice or at scale.